kurator-org/kurator-validation/README.md

     from org.kurator.validation.services.WoRMSService import WoRMSService

-In order for Python to find the `org.kurator.validation.services.WoRMSService` package, the directory containing the root of this package must be present in the `PYTHONPATH` environment variable (`JYTHONPATH` if using Jython).
-In a bash shell, the command to add the necessary path to the `PYTHONPATH` variables will be similar to this (replace `/Users/myhomedir/kurator-validation/` below with the path to the cloned repository):
+In order for Python to find the `org.kurator.validation.services.WoRMSService` package, the directory containing the root of this package must be present in the `PYTHONPATH` environment variable.
+If using Jython (the Java implementation of Python) or **Kurator-Akka** (which uses Jython) then the `JYTHONPATH` variable must be set instead of (or in addition to) `PYTHONPATH`.
+In a bash shell, the command to add the necessary path to the `PYTHONPATH`  or `JYTHONPATH` variables will be similar to this (replace `/Users/myhomedir/kurator-validation/` below with the path to the cloned repository):

+    export PYTHONPATH="/Users/myhomedir/kurator-validation/packages/:$PYTHONPATH"
+or

-    export PYTHONPATH="/Users/myhomedir/kurator-validation/src/main/python/:$PYTHONPATH"
+    export JYTHONPATH="/Users/myhomedir/kurator-validation/packages/:$JYTHONPATH"

 The script [clean_data_using_worms.py](https://github.com/kurator-org/kurator-validation/blob/master/src/main/python/org/kurator/validation/scripts/WoRMS/clean_data_using_worms.py) illustrates how `WoRMSService` can be used in a standalone Python script.
 The script also illustrates the use of [YesWorkflow](https://github.com/yesworkflow-org/yw-prototypes) comments to document how data flows through the various operations in the script.
 The YesWorkflow rendering of the *process view* of this script is as follows:

 ![process view of clean_data_using_worms.py](https://raw.githubusercontent.com/kurator-org/kurator-validation/master/src/main/python/org/kurator/validation/scripts/WoRMS/process.png)